fqqb/timeline/docs/getting-started.md

 ## Absolute Time

 A common use case is to render real life events.
-That is to say &ndash; using absolute time.
+That is &ndash; using absolute time.

 If we consider time to be milliseconds since 1 January 1970 UTC, we can use JavaScript Dates to show a specific calendar time range.